SEO For Affiliates:

 2. The history of the domain's backlinks.

-You can do that with a backlink checker like SEO SpyGlass.
+You can do that with a backlink checker like SEO SpyGlass checker tool.

 Here's an example of a domain name for sale (available as of November 19th) that already has 6,9K backlinks:

 Sure thing, it's going to cost you way more than a younger and less authoritative domain name.
-But, depending on your goals and strategy, the game might be worth the candle.
+But, depending on the goals and SEO strategies, the game might be worth the candle.

 Finding "low hanging fruits" keywords